telerik/reporting-docs/report-items/map/formatting-a-map/title.md

 ---
 title: Title
 page_title: Title
-description: Title
+description:
 slug: telerikreporting/designing-reports/report-structure/map/formatting-a-map/title
-tags: title
+tags: telerik, reporting, map, report, item, title
+previous_url: /MapFormattingTitle
 published: True
 position: 2
-previous_url: /MapFormattingTitle
 ---

 # Title

 The Map item can have one or more titles.
 By default the map item have one title with __TopCenter Position__.

-## Adding a title:
+## Adding a Title

 1. Click the map item that you want to change.
 The selected map properties are listed in the __Property Browser__.